Big Problems: Making Sense of 2020

 Your first discussion section meeting will be on Google Meets.
 On the first day of classes, you will get an email in your Barnard inbox with link information and instructions.

-You do not need to register for a lecture; just register for your discussion section.
-The dates and times of the public lectures will be announced during the first week of classes.
+You do not need to register for a lecture course in Student Planning; just register for your discussion section.
+The dates and times of the public lectures will be announced during the first week of classes, and you will be asked to RSVP to each in order to get the link to the event.

 Students are expected to attend the live lectures, but if you are unable to because of a course conflict or extreme time zone difference, a recording of the lecture and Q&A will be available to you shortly afterward.